Why Should One Become a Physiotherapist?

 What are the Duties of a Physiotherapist?

 Essentially, the job of a physiotherapist is to help their patients overcome physical challenges and function independently.
 Although different specialisations may require their own set of duties, some responsibilities of physiotherapists are common across the board.
 First and foremost, a physiotherapist based out of any country would be required to comply with the physiotherapy regulations of that region.
+In India, physiotherapy is now regulated under the National Commission for Allied and Healthcare Professions (NCAHP) Act, 2021, which sets national standards for education, registration, and practice.

 Other responsibilities include assessing the ailments of the patient and coming up with an appropriate recovery programme for them.
 Usually, this is followed by constant monitoring to ensure the treatment achieves its goal and makes changes to it as per the needs that arise.
 Hence, a physiotherapist needs to maintain meticulous notes and reports to track a patient's progress.